eXistenZe/2sxc-and-OC-Apps/README.md

-# 2sxc-and-OC-Apps
+# Events-2sxc-App
-This is collection of my 2sxc and OpenContent Apps
+This is a simple Events list app.